jeremy-jarvis/applitools-demo/setting-up-applitools.md

 });
 ```

 In the `BeforeAll`, we create a `ClassicRunner`, and use that to create an `Eyes` object.
-The classic runner is used to take screenshots of how the application looks on your local browser.
+The classic runner is used to take screenshots of how your application looks on your local browser.

 The above function expects that you have an `APPLITOOLS_API_KEY` environment variable defined to store your API key.
 You can get your API key from your Applitools user account.
+Due to it being a secret key, it is best to not hard-code your API key in this file.
+Using an environment variable will help you avoid committing your API key to your repository's history.
+This is especially important for shared repositories.

 We set the batch name to "Applitools Demo".
 The test results will show up in Applitools under that batch name.

 *Side Note:* An alternative to the `ClassicRunner` is the `VisualGridRunner`, which uses Applitools' Ultrafast Grid / Test Cloud to render and screenshot an app on multiple cloud-hosted browsers.
-It's a powerful tool for testing on multiple browsers at once, which we'll cover in a later article.
+It's a powerful tool for testing on multiple browsers at once.
+We will cover it in a later article.

-Next, add a `Then` function that defines the step that we referenced in the feature file (`visual-tests.feature`):
+Next, add a `Then` function that defines the step that we referenced in the feature file:

 ```
 Then('The design for the welcome page should be correct', async () => {